 JSC and the White Sands Test Facility (WSTF) provided engineering analysis, design, and test expertise for the continuous operation of the ISS, development of the Orion Multi-Purpose Crew Vehicle and Space Launch System for the upcoming Artemis missions, consultation for Commercial Crew Program (CCP) vehicles, and the lunar Gateway vehicle.
-JSC personnel provided expertise and leadership to numerous assessments within the Agency relating to ceramic oxygen generation technology development; environmental assisted cracking in titanium by hydrazine; frangible joint designs; and lunar meteoroid ejecta modelling.
+JSC personnel provided expertise and leadership to numerous assessments within the Agency relating to ceramic oxygen generation technology development: environmental assisted cracking in titanium by hydrazine: fragible joint designs: and lunar meteoroid ejecta modelling.
 The NASA Technical Fellows resident at JSC joined with other Agency discipline leaders to strengthen technical community connections through joint sponsorship and participation in activities such as environmental control & life support; guidance, navigation, & control; human factors; loads & dynamics; nondestructive evaluation; propulsion; software; and the systems engineering Technical Discipline Teams.

-DR. JON GRAF: A subject matter expert (SME) in environmental control systems, Dr. Graf has supported numerous life support-related NESC assessments.
-His most recent contribution has been to the development of a Medical-Ceramic Oxygen Generator (M-COG), a system for producing medical oxygen for hospitals and clinics in remote settings, where oxygen is not readily available.
-NASA collaborated with American Oxygen (with whom it has partnered on development activities to recharge space suit oxygen tanks) to develop the M-COG, which uses ceramic ion transport membrane technology to produce high purity oxygen.
-Since May 2020, Dr. Graf has worked with SMEs, nonprofits, and government agencies to ensure the technology can withstand challenging environments.
-"The NESC has supported our efforts to develop this technology in response to COVID-19.
-NASA has helped sharpen the technology by making it energy efficient," he said.
-Previous COGs required too much power to be viable for medical applications.
-"This will make the Agency better, stronger, and more capable."
-He added that M-COG wouldn't have been possible without his colleagues from the M-COG Heat Exchanger Build Team photographed below: from left, Richard Hagen, Dan Rybicki, Mike Casteel, Brian Machcinski, Dr. Graf, Steve Rogers, Veronica Gonzales, Hugo Acevedo, Celina Barrera.
-See M-COG assessment feature on page 26.
+DR. JON GRAF: A subject matter expert (SME) in environ-STEVE PERALTA: As the project manager for the Oxygen mental control systems, Dr. Graf has supported numerous Hazards Group at WSTF, Mr. Steve Peralta's work typicallife support-related NESC assessments.
+His most recent ly involves testing and analysis of oxygen systems, looking contribution has been to the development of a Medical-Cefor ignition hazards and ways to mitigate them.
+He recently ramic Oxygen Generator (M-COG), a system for producing participated in a cross-program assessment of flammability medical oxygen for hospitals and clinics in remote settings, and ignition risk posed by materials that come in contact with where oxygen is not readily available.
+NASA collaborated propulsion system oxidizers.
+His subject matter expertise with American Oxygen (with whom it has partnered on demade him a good fit for the team.
+The assessment was the velopment activities to recharge space suit oxygen tanks) to result of a previous study that found that some traditionally develop the M-COG, which uses ceramic ion transport memacceptable materials of construction (titanium and certain brane technology to produce high purity oxygen.
+Since May thicknesses of stainless steel) are flammable and ignitable in 2020, Dr. Graf has worked with SMEs, nonprofits, and govthe oxidizer nitrogen tetroxide (NTO).
+For the cross-program ernment agencies to ensure the technology can withstand assessment, Mr. Peralta performed testing with materials in challenging environments.
+"The NESC has supported our the presence of NTO and/or a surrogate representing NTO. efforts to develop this technology in response to COVID-19.
+The aim was to assist the CCP and other NASA programs NASA has helped sharpen the technology by making it enbetter understand and characterize the ignition risks assoergy efficient," he said.
+Previous COGs required too much ciated with NTO in propulsion systems.
+"Ignition and fire power to be viable for medical applications.
+"This will make hazards generally manifest in similar ways with all oxidizthe Agency better, stronger, and more capable."
+He added ers. like oxygen, but some materials can be more sensitive that M-COG wouldn't have been possible without his colthan others." said Mr. Peralta.
+"The assessment uncovered leagues from the M-COG Heat Exchanger Build Team photoknowledge gaps and answered pertinent questions regardgraphed below: from left, Richard Hagen, Dan Rybicki, Mike ing prevalent ignition mechanisms.
+Our main area of focus Casteel, Brian Machcinski, Dr. Graf, Steve Rogers, Veronica has always been oxygen, but this assessment helped uncov-Gonzales, Hugo Acevedo, Celina Barrera.
+See M-COG aser some misconceptions we had regarding the physics and sessment feature on page 26. phenomena involved in particle impact ignition."